james2doyle/luvit-custom-binary-starter/README.md

 ### Setup

 Install the dependencies with [Lit](https://github.com/luvit/lit), but running `lit install`.
 This will download and install all the dependencies from the `package.lua` file.
+You should also change the name in you package to match your project.
+The `Makefile` will read this package and use the real name you entered to create the binary.

 ### Running